tariqkhan-co-uk/TabaKordion/README.md

 ├── CONTRIBUTING.md
 ├── LICENSE
 ├── README.md
+├── TabaKordion.jquery.json
-└── TabaKordion.jquery.json
+└── TabaKordion.png
 ```

 #### [css/](https://github.com/tariqkhan-co-uk/TabaKordion/tree/master/css)

 Contains a simple CSS file to apply basic styling to the TabaKordion plugin.
 This stylesheet is not required and you should apply your own styling to suite the design of you website or page.
+The Monotone CSS file is an example of how you could apply your own styling.

 #### [demo/](https://github.com/tariqkhan-co-uk/TabaKordion/tree/master/demo)